 The once spectacular primary forests of the Philippines are now a relic of a bygone era.
 What little primary forest does remain exists on the island of Palawan, the last sanctuary for the Palawan eagle.

 Widespread logging was responsible for much of the historical forest loss in the Philippines.
 Despite government bans on timber harvesting following severe flooding in the late 1980s and early 1990s, illegal logging continues today.
-Illicit wood cut from secondary and primary forests is routinely smuggled to other Asian countries.

 The continuing disappearance of Filipino wildlands is of great to concern to ecologists due to the high levels of endemic species.
 Of the 1,196 known species of amphibians, birds, mammals and reptiles in the country, nearly 46 percent are endemic.
 Among plants, the number is around 40 percent.
 Only about 5 percent of the Philippines land area is under some form of protection.